HugoQuintart/HugoQuintart/README.md

 - 👋 Hi, I’m @HugoQuintart
 - 👀 I’m interested in the Arduino and 3d Printing
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding and IoT developpement
-- 💞️ I’m looking to collaborate on Arduino Team
-- 📫 How to reach me hugo.quintart@athenee-ath.be
+- 📫 How to reach me:  hugoquintart@gmail.com